codeforgso/codeforgso.github.io/docs/setup.md

         git remote -v

-    The output should read: `origin  git@github.com:{your GitHub username}/codeforgso.github.io.git`
+    The output should read: `origin  git@github.com:{your GitHub username}/codeforgso.github.io.git (fetch)` `origin  git@github.com:{your GitHub username}/codeforgso.github.io.git (push)`

 ## Dependencies

-The project is Node application.
+The project is a Node application.
-All dependencies can be installed using the following command in the root of the repo
+All dependencies can be installed using the following command in the root of the repo.
+Note that you may need to install an npm extension if you have not yet.

         npm install